 As Murray said during the presentation, “John has been with ATPI every step of the way.
 The very first year ATPI (or TAHSPI, as it was known then) held a Fall Conference in Austin, John was there representing Olympus as our only vendor.
 He has been a part of every conference since then.”

 In addition, Knaur’s other contributions to ATPI have been numerous.
 He has aided in promoting the organization to teachers and other companies around the country.
 Through his encouragement, Olympus America has become a sponsor of ATPI’s top program award.
-As a sponsor, Olympus has presented the winning school with a new camera since 1998.
+As a sponsor, Olympus presented the winning school with a new camera for many years.

 “Ken has been extremely important to the development of ATPI as a viable organization,” Murray said.
 “Eight years ago when we first decided to sponsor a fall conference, Ken, who worked for Kodak at the time, agreed to help sponsor the conference.
 Since then he has been a vocal supporter of ATPI and our efforts to improve photography education.”